 Violent anti-government demonstrations & ethic violence in 2010

-Women make up 52 percent of the Kyrgyz society and 42,5 percent of the Labour force.
-Article 3 of the constitution of Kyrgyzstan prohibits all discrimination on the grounds of gender, ethnic origin or religious belief.
+Since the country’s independence, Kyrgyz women have been the most emancipated compared to other countries in Central Asia.
+Women make up 52 percent of the Kyrgyz society and 42,5 percent of the labour force.
+Article 3 of the constitution prohibits any discrimination on the grounds of gender, ethnic origin or religious belief.
 The civil, penal, labour and family codes of Kyrgyzstan all uphold equal rights and the legal framework protecting Kyrgyz women’s rights complies with international standards.
-However, the widespread discrimination and violence against women are increasing.
-Women are generally ill-informed about their rights and the traditional patriarchal system perpetuates gender-based stereotypes.
-In Kyrgyzstan 28 of the 120 seats in parliament are allocated to women, which makes up 23.3 percent of the seats.
+However, in practice the widespread discrimination and violence against women increases.
+Crimes of bride kidnapping, forced marriage, sexual harassment and domestic violence are often not being reported to authorities, although most of them are illegal since 2013.
+Women are usually ill-informed about their rights and the traditional patriarchal system perpetuates gender-based stereotypes.
+In 2005, only men sat in the Kyrgyz parliament, then a law was adopted that requires parties to have at least 30% female candidates on their list.
+Currently there are 23 female MPs in the 120 seats parliament.

 Political parties in Kyrgyzstan are highly personified.
 People tend to vote for a person rather than for the party’s ideology or program.
+This originates in the country’s lack of trust in the state and authorities due to corruption, organized crime and nepotism.
+Informal, local and trusted leaders often hold higher positions in the people’s mind.
+Most of them are senior leaders, leaders of women’s councils and youth leaders in communities.
+Sometimes also religious officials play important roles, depending on the region.
 Accordingly, the political parties focus on their list of candidates which they constitute out of people enjoying popularity and influence among the population.
 Similarly, most politicians do not regard political parties as much more than a vehicle to get into the parliament.
-One of the results is the existence of more then hundred political parties in the republic.
+One of the results is the existence of more than hundred political parties in the republic.

 On 4 October 2015 parliamentary elections were held in Kyrgyzstan.
 14 political parties participated in the election.
 One of the requirements for parties to register for election, is to have a list of 120 candidates and both genders have to make up at least 30 percent of the voting lists.
 Ethnic minorities have to make up at least 15 percent of the voting list.
 No party is allowed to occupy more than 65 seats in the 120 seat parliament, while a 7 percent threshold is in place for election.
 An estimated 60 percent of the 2.7 million eligible voters cast their ballots in the elections.